 There are countless reasons for an LLC to change its registered agent.
 Frequently an LLC will choose a member of the company to serve as the registered agent.
 However, registered agent addresses are public record, so if the company employee designated as the registered agent doesn't want their address known to the public, they may decline the responsibility.

 If you own the LLC and designated yourself as the registered agent, you may no longer be able to fulfill these duties as your company expands and your workload increases.
 To make sure you receive all important legal documents sent to your LLC, you may decide to choose a new registered agent.

 If you need to change registered agent and need help, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.